 An informal survey conducted by Search Engine Roundtable soon after the update shows that 42 percent of websites affected by Google E-A-T fell into the medical or health category.
 What’s more, many of the top 20 “biggest losers” after the E-A-T update were medical and health websites, including prevention.com, patient.info, and buoyhealth.com.

 The field of search engine optimization is all about getting your content inside this other 9 percent, so that it receives the attention it deserves.
-According to Google, web content that demonstrates a high level of expertise, authoritativeness, and trustworthiness will be rewarded with higher rankings in search results.
+According to Google, web content that demonstrates a high level of expertise, authoritativeness, and trustworthiness will be rewarded with higher rankings in search results—which probably comes as no surprise to anyone who’s been working in SEO for a while.

 Like any other business landscape, websites that depend on SEO to drive traffic must be willing to adapt as the Google search algorithm changes.
 The Google E-A-T update is a rare glimpse into what the company wants to prioritize in its search results.
 You can take this opportunity to mold your content to the Google standards, or you can ignore these recommendations at your peril.